 - Incomplete combustion can have negative consequences, such as increased air pollution and potential health risks due to carbon monoxide exposure.

-The difference between Complete Combustion and Incomplete Combustion is the amount of oxygen available for it.
-If the amount is sufficient or more, it is a Complete Combustion reaction and if it is less, it is an Incomplete Combustion reaction.
+Complete Combustion and Incomplete Combustion differ in the amount of oxygen available.
+If the amount is sufficient or more, it is a Complete Combustion reaction; if it is less, it is an Incomplete Combustion reaction.

 When the amount of oxygen is insufficient for the process of combustion, then the reaction is known as an Incomplete Combustion reaction.